Energobro/DenizenM-Tjtoxshpilivili1/README.md

-The Denizen Scripting Language - Spigot Impl
+The Denizen Scripting Language - Paper Impl
 --------------------------------------------

 An implementation of the Denizen Scripting Language for Spigot servers, with strong Citizens interlinks to emphasize the power of using Denizen with NPCs!